maximehery/orioncms/documents/Habbo-Imager/README.md

 Now run the following : docker-compose up -d

-and this will build and make the imager avalible on port 3030 as a daemon so it automatcly starts at boot up
+and this will make the imager avalible on port 3030 as a daemon so it automatcly starts at boot up

 to use it, use the following in nginx: